dfaker/VR-reversal/README.md

 # Controls

+You can press `?` to show all of the keyboard controls on screen at any time.

 When the player is started, you'll be looking straight forwards.
 The video will start at a low resolution, if you'd like more detail press `y` increase the initial preview quality `h` to reduce it again.